RepRapLtd/EchoPi/README.md

 Then use a micro-USB-to-ether adapter to connect the Pi Zero by wire to your hub.

 Run the Python program and tell Alexa to discover your devices.
-She should find "lights" (or whatever you have called it).
+She should find "device" (or whatever you have called it).
 Test that it works by turning the load on and off.

 Then shut everything down and disconnect it.
 Fit a micro-USB-WiFi adapter in place of the Ethernet and power everything up again.
 You should be able to ssh into the Pi as before.

 Ask Alexa to turn your device on.
 If she sees it, great.
 But if not, press and hold the Echo/Echo-dot button to put it into set-up mode and leave it for a minute or so, then press and hold it again to turn set-up off.
 It should reconnect to your hub and then be able to turn your device on and off.

-The "nohup python lights.py > /dev/null &" command will run the Python program in the background and it will stay running until you re-boot the Pi.
-If you want to see what it is doing, just run "python lights.py" instead.
+The "nohup python echopi.py > /dev/null &" command will run the Python program in the background and it will stay running until you re-boot the Pi.
+If you want to see what it is doing, just run "python echopi.py" instead.
 But this will die when you log out.

 If the program is running in the background and you want to kill it and start again, type: